-You have the right to request confirmation from us as to whether personal data relating to you is being processed.
+You have the right to request confirmation from us as to whether personal data concerning you is being processed..

-You have the right to receive from us at any time free of charge information about the personal data stored about you, as well as a copy of this data in accordance with the statutory provisions.
+You have the right to obtain from us, at any time and free of charge, information about the personal data stored about you, as well as a copy of this data in accordance with the legal provisions.

-You have the right to request the correction of inaccurate personal data concerning you.
+You have the right to demand that incorrect personal data concerning you be corrected.
 Furthermore, you have the right to request the completion of incomplete personal data, taking into account the purposes of the processing.

-You have the right to demand that we restrict processing if one of the legal requirements is met.
+You have the right to demand that we restrict processing if one of the legal requirements applies.

-You have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you that is carried out on the basis of Art.
-6(1)(e) (data processing in the public interest) or (f) (data processing on the basis of a balance of interests) GDPR.
+You have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out on the basis of Art.
+6(1)(e) (data processing in the public interest) or (f) (data processing on the basis of a balance of interests) DS-GVO.

 This also applies to profiling based on these provisions within the meaning of Art.
-4 No. 4 GDPR.
+4 No. 4 DS-GVO.

-If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the purpose of asserting, exercising or defending legal claims.
+If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or insofar as the processing serves the assertion, exercise or defense of legal claims.

-You are free to exercise your right to object in connection with the use of information society services, notwithstanding Directive 2002/58/EC, by means of automated procedures using technical specifications.
+You are free to exercise your right to object by means of automated procedures using technical specifications in connection with the use of information society services, notwithstanding Directive 2002/58/EC

 You have the right to revoke consent to the processing of personal data at any time with effect for the future.